 The manager’s explanation?
 The salesperson apparently had just split up with his girlfriend, and was so brokenhearted that he couldn’t perform his job properly.
 At least according to his manager.

 First, why would the sales boss of a car dealership tell a customer about the love life of one of his staff members?
-I would have been furious if I was the customer, not least because my name is not Charo Santos.
+I would have been furious if I were the customer, not least because my name is not Charo Santos.
 I only bought a car from you—I didn’t sign up to be your drinking buddy or life coach.
 More than anything, this just feels like a pathetic (but admittedly clever) way to get a free pass for the negligence.
 How does one stay upset with somebody who just got dumped by the love of his life?
 I bet you’ll walk out the showroom door actually feeling guilty for even complaining in the first place.

 Second, even if the excuse were 100% true, why would the sales manager mention it during a conversation with a customer?
 Customers shouldn’t know about the personal issues of the dealership’s personnel.
 They should be insulated from whatever soap opera the dealer’s salespeople are going through, because it has absolutely nothing to do with the matter at hand.
 This is strictly a business transaction.
 If buyers miss their monthly payments, they can’t recite a litany of problems to prevent the bank from hauling the car back.